mgmike/nd013-c6-control-starter/README.md

 - Make vehicle reset to default spawn location
     - I had to call world.destroy before setting world.player = None
 - Set beginning point of spirals to the vehicle.
 They kind of just drive off.
+- Save K and D values and update if they are in a file.
+- Set the goal velocity to a constant value.
+It is using the generated spirals now.

 The pros of a model free controller are:
 - It is less resource intensive